Kitchen at Kimbers’

 This farm shop cafe between Bruton and Wincanton has super, super local food and South American colour

-The newly opened cafe sits at the front of the family-run Kimbers’ Farm Shop and Somerset Trading Barn in a field in South Somerset, just off the B3018 between Hauser & Wirth in Bruton and Wincanton Racecourse.
+The cafe sits at the front of the family-run Kimbers’ Farm Shop and Somerset Trading Barn in a field in South Somerset, just off the B3018 between Hauser & Wirth in Bruton and Wincanton Racecourse.
 You can’t miss it.

 Outside, simple timber clad shed.
 Inside, Somerset meets South America.
 The terracotta walls, vibrant green ceiling, tiles behind the bar, wall hangings and coloured glass jugs create the feel of a Mexican cantina.

 Lots of upcycling going down.
 Plywood tables made by one of the Kimber clan (they’re a talented bunch), old school chairs and industrial lights.

 Put together bits of leftover ply, some slate and an old pool table and you’ve got a counter.